via Imago

 Tennis: US Open Aug 24, 2025 Flushing, NY, USA Daniil Medvedev gestures after losing a point against Benjamin Bonzi FRAR on day one of the 2025 US Open at USTA Billie Jean King National Tennis Center.
 Flushing Louis Armstrong Stadium NY USA, EDITORIAL USE ONLY PUBLICATIONxINxGERxSUIxAUTxONLY Copyright: xGeoffxBurkex 20250824_gkb_sb4_159

-Daniil Medvedev truly knows how to grab the spotlight!
-In his opening match against Benjamin Bonzi, the Russian found himself in a heated argument.
+Daniil Medvedev truly knows how to grab the spotlight.
+Just that it is not doing any good to him.
+In his opening round at Arthur Ashe Stadium, the Russian once again found himself contesting against Benjamin Bonzi, which did not end too well for him.
 During the third set, tension peaked when Bonzi faulted his first serve on match point after the ball clipped the net.
 Just then, the umpire spotted a stray photographer who had wandered onto the court and allowed Bonzi to replay the first serve.

 ADVERTISEMENT